yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 If you have a question or comment, use Slack first.
 Google Chat or email is best way to reach me privately outside of Slack.
 Also feel free to text, but not after 10pm.

+Lesson plan is available on the home page of this site.

+You must bring a laptop to class.

 ## Our focus